ericthelemur/NotQuiteHardcore/README.md

 ## Usage
 To trigger a revive, be holding at least the required number of diamonds and run `/trigger resurrect`

-To reset the cost, delete the scoreboard `res_values`.
+To reset the cost, delete the scoreboard `nqh_values`.